Over 200 Million Downloads! Thank you listeners!

-Police released a composite sketch of a man that people in the town had saw Amber in the company of.
-This is the sketch.
+Police released a composite sketch of a man that people in the town had saw Amber in the company of and the search continued.

 In 2014 the fingerprints and semen found at the scene were eventually linked the DNA to a (then) 36 year old bank worker named James Eaton.
 He wasn’t recorded on any criminal database until the year 2000 (on a drug related charge), so when the cold case was reopened in 2014 he could finally be tied to the murder he had committed almost two decades before.
 Eaton would have been 19 at the time of the brutal act.
 Police located his apartment and began to follow him, they picked up a couple of half smoked cigarettes that he had thrown away while waiting for a train at a local station and used the DNA on them to arrest the man.

 A time line can be viewed here http://timeline.chicagotribune.com/chi-amber-creek-death-timeline-20140415/step/-amber-creek-death-timeline-authorities-track-the-alleged-killer-20140415